sevagh/freemusicdemixer.com/web/vs-spleeter.md

   </div>
 </div>

-Notice how unusably muffled the Spleeter stems are compared to the clear and distinct Demucs stems.
+Notice the audible difference in clarity between the Spleeter stems and those produced by Demucs.

+TODO make this an admonition or some kind of big popping visual thingy **Ready to try Music Demixer for yourself?** [**Start a free demix now**](/) and experience the clarity of Demucs-powered stems firsthand!

 ## Customer feedback